Stability of Weighted Majority Voting under Estimated Weights: Stability

 \subsection{Stability of Optimality}

-Although for stability of correctness the shape (and variance) of the distribution was irrelevant, a distribution with less variance should be better for the decision maker.
-We introduce another stability property in this section to capture this idea.
-Intuitively, the measure of stability is the distance between the correctness of $\wmv$ using the trust for weights and the correctness of $\wmv$ using the actual trustworthiness for weights.
-In other words, how much room for improvement is there, when the decision maker is given more accurate values for the decision scheme?
+Although for Stability of Correctness the shape (and variance) of the trustworthiness distribution was irrelevant, intuitively a distribution with less variance should still be better for the decision maker.
+We introduce another stability property in this section to capture this idea: \emph{Stability of Optimality} (SoO).
+Formally, it means whether decisions made with the trustworthiness variables revealed are as good as those made only with the trust values available.
+We formally capture this gap with the definition below: